 - Create a new Microsoft account: Some users confirmed that creating a new user account fixed the problem and they can download apps using the new account without any issues.

-- Uninstall and reinstall the Windows Store app: If nothing worked, you can simply uninstall the Windows Store App and then reinstall it from scratch.
+- Uninstall and reinstall the Microsoft Store app: If nothing worked, you can simply uninstall the Store App and then reinstall it from scratch.

 Of course, if nothing worked, you can leave the Insider Program and enroll back when there’s a new build in town.